coder/docs/admin/registries/acr.md

 ---
-title: "Azure Container Registry (ACR)"
+title: "Azure Container Registry"
-description: Add a private Microsoft Azure Container Registry (ACR) to Coder.
+description: Add a Microsoft Azure Container Registry (ACR) to Coder.
 ---

-This article will show you how to add an Azure Container Registry (ACR) instance to Coder.
+This article will show you how to add a private Azure Container Registry (ACR) instance to Coder.

-## Step 1: Setting up authentication for Coder
+## Step 1: Set up authentication for Coder

 Coder supports the
 [following methods](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-authentication)
 for authenticating with ACR:

-- Static credentials that can be consumed by the `docker login` command
+- Static credentials that the `docker login` command can consume
 - **Alpha:** Azure Active Directory (AAD) Pod Identity

 ### Option A: Provision static credentials for Coder

-ACR provides a number of options for using static credentials, including:
+ACR provides several options for using static credentials, including:

 - Registry Administrator Account (not enabled by default)
 - AAD Service Principal (SP)